 In some circumstances they may get permission to use reasonable force as entry, this means they can forcibly open a door/ cut a padlock, it does not mean that they can physically force their way past you or climb over walls/through windows to gain access.

-For any further queries you can speak to your local Citizens Advice Bureau.
+For any further queries you can speak to your local Citizens Advice.
 You will find the link in the related information section, along with other helpful websites.

 You should not ignore the debts; they will not go away.
 It is better to try and negotiate with the creditors.